ben1post/xarray-simlab-ode/docs/install.md

 To install xarray-simlab-ode from source
-(i.e. the actively developed version on [GitHub](https://github.com/ben1post/xarray-simlab-ode)), be sure you have the required dependencies (numpy and xarray) installed first.
+(i.e. the actively developed version on [GitHub](https://github.com/ben1post/xarray-simlab-ode)), be sure you have the required dependencies installed first.
 You might consider using conda to install them:

 ```console